15588 History Lane

 Teachers in Illinois schools (grades prekindergarten through 12) can apply for grant funds to visit this site on a field trip with their students.
 Click here for the details.

-At the entrance to the historical village is a visitor center that houses museum exhibits and a 250-seat auditorium.
-Adjacent to the visitor center is a 500 seat outdoor theater.
+At the entrance to the historical village is a visitor center that has a museum exhibit and a 250-seat auditorium.
+Adjacent to the visitor center is a 500 seat outdoor amphitheater.
+Also located near the visitor center and village enterance is the Railsplitter Gift Shop and Eatery, a food concession and small gift shop.

 Most days the site is open, especially May through October, visitors will meet volunteer and staff historic interpreters demonstrating period activities and engaging about 19th century life and Abraham Lincoln’s New Salem experience.
 Visits are typically self-guided walking tours throughout the historic village and the 23 log buildings.